 The Crimson

-报最近报道,在哈佛大学2017年的班级中,6%的录取学生来自10所高中。哈佛大学录取的学生11%的高中送的学生占36%,而74%的学校只送一名学生。欢迎光临 常春藤之路 ivytrack.org (http://ivytrack.net/) |
+报最近报道,在哈佛大学2017年的班级中,6%的录取学生来自10所高中。哈佛大学录取的学生11%的高中送的学生占36%,而74%的学校只送一名学生。欢迎光临 常春藤之路 ivytrack.org (https://ivytrack.net/) |